-Col. David H. Hoffus and Hon.
+Col. David H. Hoffus und

+Hon.
 Charles Summer.

-This martyr to free Kansas, free speech, and ee niggers, as we stated in our last, is, or lately has been, rusticating at the house of Dr. Jackon, at Cresson.
-Since his arrival, what little sympathy was manifested for him in this neighporhood has entirely given way to feelings of deep disgust.
+This martyr to free Kansas, free speech, and free niggers, as we stated in our last, is, or lately has been, rusticating at the house of Dr. Jackson, at Cresson.
+Since his arrival, what little sympathy was manifested for him in this neigh-borhood has entirely given way to feelings of deep disgust.
 There is nothing whatever the matter with him.
-He is hale and hearty, has a good appetite, and talks politics with all the bitter vindictiveness that a Yankee fanatic can ommand.
+He is hale and hearty, has a good appetite, and talks politics with all the hitter vindictiveness that a Yankee fanatic can command.
 One day last week, Col. D. H. Hofius, an Old Line Whig, and J. Blair Moore, Democrat, and Col. J. J. Patterson, Republican, one of the editors of the Harrisburg Telegraph, visited Cresson.
-In company with named Gemmit, at the invitation of Dr. Jackson, they called upon Mr. Sumner, who received them very cordially.
+In company with a named Gemmit, at the invitation of Dr. Jackson, they called upon Mr. Sumner, who received them very cordially.
 He soon asked Mr. Hofius how Mr. Ford had succeeded here.
-The Colonel told him frankly that he did not succeed very well-that his meeting was comality, tolerant, warm and com- quence of there being but few in the place the soft brain, and he poured forth a perfect torrent of invectives against Pennsylvanians .--While emptying his vials of Republican wrath, he declared that the Whigs and Democrats of Pennsylvania were white slaves, and that he should glory in seeing them brought to the block, and disposed of under the auctioneer's hammer.
-This unqualified assertion of the Yankee fanatic did not fail to arouse the indignation of the Pennsylvanians, and Col. Hofius made some tart reply, which only aggravated the martyr the more, and he showered abuse of the foulest kind upon Pennsylvanians indiscriminately, and when the party attempted to One of the self-constituted delegates to the vindicate their State, the dignified Yankee Aborator.
+The Colonel told him frankly that he did not succeed very well-that his meeting was composed of Democrats and Fillmore men-that This frank avowal irritated the gentleman with the soft brain, and he poured forth a perfect torrent of invectives against Pennsylvanians .--While emptying his vials of Republican wrath. he declared that the Whigs and Democrats of Pennsylvania were white slaves, and that he should glory in seeing them brought to the block, and disposed of under the auctioneer's hammer.
+This unqualified assertion of the Yankee fanatic did not fail to arouse the indignation of the Pennsylvanians, and Col. Hofius made some tart reply, which only aggravated the martyr the more, and he showered abuse of the foulest kind upon Pennsylvanians indiscriminately, and when the party attempted to One of the self-constituted delegates to the vindicate their State, the dignified Yankee Ab-Black Republican Convention, which pomina- olitionist cooly opened a Boston paper, and ted Col. FREMONT, was Dr. Joseph E. Snop- commenced reading.
+The party came away GRASS.
+He is also a leading Black Republican completely disgusted, and Col. Hofius, who orator.
 He has spoken for FREMONT already at previously felt great sympathy for the man bea number of places, and we understand that he fore he uttered such atrocious sentiments, demay shortly be expected in Pennsylvania.
-He clares openly that his Honor earned a greatis particularly famous for his attacks on slavery, many more caneings than he has ever reof the Territories the right enjoyed by the citi- that Mr. Sumner is about to traverse Pennsyl- THE FREMONTERS AND OUR NATURALIZED from the New Haven Register:
+He clares openly that his Honor earned a great is particularly famous for his attacks on slavery, many more cancings than he has ever re-